unionai/unionai-docs/source/getting-started/machine-learning-example.md

 ::::

-After setting up an environment clone the examples repository containing the
+After setting up an environment, clone the examples repository containing the
 workflow:

 ```{code-block} shell